DHBW-TINF24F/Team5-management-and-docs/docs/business-case/index.md

 | **Total**                |                     |                |       | **75,113** |

 ### Workload Distribution (hours per task, 180h per person)

+To structure the tasks and use everyone's most developed skills we provided a detailed time plan on how everyone will spend their time on the project.

 | Task                 | Felix Hennerich | Julian Schumacher | Bruno Lange | Nils Schäffner | Jan Kruske | Robin Kelm | Gregor Gottschewski |
 |----------------------|----------------|-----------------|------------|----------------|-----------|------------|-------------------|